Michael-Cowie/Notes/Math/calculus/limits.md

 \lim_{x \rightarrow a} f(x) = L
 ```

-should therefore be interpreted not as a statement of directly equality at a point, but a precise statement about convergence.
+should therefore be interpreted not as a statement of direct equality at a point, but a precise statement **about convergence**.
 Calculus is therefore not built on approximation alone, but on the rigorous study of behaviour under approach.

+This should be interpreted as "As $x$ gets arbitrarily close to $a$, $f(x)$ gets arbitrarily close to $L$".
+Note that nothing we're saying here within this definition involves the actual value of the function $f(x)$ at point $a$. **We do not care what $f(a)$ is**, it might not even exist.
+Here, we're trying to define what $f(x)$ means to approach something as $x$ approaches $a$.

 <div align='center'>
     <h1> Formal Definition </h1>